grame-cncm/faustwebsite/_posts/2017-06-16-custom-memory-allocator.markdown

 // Calling the destructor
 dsp->~mydsp();

-// Deallocate the pointer itself using custom memory allocator manager.destroy(dsp);
+// Deallocate the pointer itself using the custom memory allocator manager.destroy(dsp);

-// Deallocate static tables using custom memory allocator mydsp::classDestroy(&manager);
+// Deallocate static tables using the custom memory allocator mydsp::classDestroy(&manager);

 {% endhighlight %}

 More complex custom memory allocators can be developed by refining this **malloc_memory_manager** example, possibly defining real-time memory allocators...etc...
 The OWL architecture file already uses this new custom memory allocator model.